-2.Gaslighting – Mental abusers lie about the past, making their victim doubt her memory, perception, and sanity.
+Mental abusers lie about the past, making their victims doubt her memory, perception, and sanity.
 They claim and give evidence of her past wrong behavior further causing doubt.
 She might even begin to question what she said a minute ago.

 This is an intense stare with no feeling behind it.
-It is designed to scare a victim into submission, and is frequently mixed with the silent treatment.
+It is designed to scare a victim into submission and is frequently mixed with the silent treatment.

-4.Silent Treatment – Some abusers punish by ignoring.
-Then they lets their victim “off the hook” by demanding an apology even though he/she isn’t to blame.
+Some abusers punish by ignoring.
+Then they let their victim “off the hook” by demanding an apology even though he/she isn’t to blame.
 This is to modify his/her behavior.
 They also have a history of cutting others out of their life permanently over small things.